 Again, this one is a health issue as much as a plastics one.
 Parabens, SLS, and other harmful chemicals fill these products, even most of the ones that make claims like “with nature’s bounty”.
 The hair and body care industry is among the very worst for green-washing.
 That’s deliberately phrasing product information and designing product packaging to make you think they’re “green”, without breaking advertising law.
 I hate it, and so many people fall into the trap.
 I was researching a product the other day, as I was thinking of trialing a new shampoo, and the company had “organics” in their brand name and the product was labeled as “naturally organic shampoo”.
 When I delved deeper and read the full list of ingredients and the disclaimer, actually, 25% of the plant-based ingredients were of organic origin.
 The rest of the product was just crammed full of the nasty chemicals my family avoids.
 It seems even the “green” retailer who was stocking the product had been hoodwinked.
 So, just like with natural deodorant, or anything else you buy, don’t let spurious advertising fool you–check the ingredients carefully, and look for their hidden disclaimers.

 Shampoo bars are great–the same as natural bar soap–they are usually simply packaged in cardboard or paper, so packaging is minimal and recyclable.
-You can of course make your own, but it’s not that easy, and it’s a multi-stage process.
+You can, of course, make your own, but it’s not that easy, and it’s a multi-stage process.
 Some people do well with Castille soap like Dr. Bronner’s for hair, body wash, handwash, dish detergent and more, but I find Castille soap, whatever the brand, leaves my hair greasy, even if I use a strong apple cider vinegar conditioner.
 However, I do like Dr. Bronner’s as a body wash, dish detergent, floor cleaner, and general detergent.

 Outside of shampoo bars and bar soap, you may struggle to find these products in eco-friendly packaging like glass, as it’s difficult to ship safely.
 So you may have to compromise.
 Opt for large, 1-gallon volumes.
 Yes, the packaging is plastic, but it’s a smaller amount of plastic than you’d end up with if you bought multiple smaller product units.
-And, it generally significantly cheaper to purchase in bulk.
+And, it is generally significantly cheaper to purchase in bulk.
 If I’m trialing a new product that I just can’t purchase in plastic-free packaging, I tend to purchase one small unit and, if I like it, the next time, I purchase in bulk, and refill the smaller unit from the bulk one, so I’m not technically creating waste.
 Plus, I repurpose the large containers, most often in the garden or the workshop, as I’d always rather repurpose than recycle when I can.

 Here are some of the shampoos I like: